ahmedaref-1/ArefOS/ArefRTOS V3.0/README.md

 In summary, the `ArefRTOS_voidActivateTask` function serves as a vital component of the ArefRTOS RTOS, responsible for initiating task execution while incorporating error-handling mechanisms.
 It enhances system reliability by providing a structured approach to task activation.

+### 02. ArefRTOS Start Scheduler

+The `ArefRTOS_voidStartScheduler` function is a pivotal function within the ArefRTOS real-time operating system (RTOS).
+It is responsible for initializing and starting the task scheduler, which is essential for managing and executing tasks within the system.

+#### Function Explanation

+1. **Operating Mode Setup**: This function sets the operating mode of the RTOS to "Running."
+This state indicates that the RTOS is operational and ready to manage tasks.

+2. **Idle Task Initialization**: It assigns the system's initial task as the idle task.
+The idle task is typically the lowest-priority task in the system, responsible for running when no higher-priority tasks are ready.

+3. **Processor Stack Pointer (PSP) Setup**: The system's PSP is set to point to the current process's (idle process) PSP.
+This configuration prepares the system to execute tasks with the correct stack context.

+4. **Idle Task Activation**: The function activates the idle task by calling `ArefRTOS_voidActivateTask` with the pointer to the idle task.
+This activation allows the idle task to begin execution.

+5. **System Ticker Start**: It starts the system ticker, which is crucial for tracking time and managing time-based operations within the RTOS.

+6. **Stack Pointer Switch**: The function switches the system's stack pointer (SP) to point to the PSP.
+This configuration ensures that task-related operations use the PSP for stack management.

+7. **Access Level Adjustment**: The access level is switched to "Unprivileged Mode."
+This is a security measure to restrict certain privileged operations, enhancing system security.

+8. **Task Entry Point**: Finally, the function calls the entry point of the task designated as the current task.
+This step initiates the execution of the first task in the system.

+In summary, the `ArefRTOS_voidStartScheduler` function is responsible for initializing and starting the task scheduler in the ArefRTOS RTOS.
+It sets up the system, activates the initial task (usually the idle task), and begins task execution.